-Trisha Smith is a young mother who came to Mary Rigg Neighborhood Center (MRNC) for childcare help and received the employment support she needed to succeed.
+Trisha is a young mother who came to Mary Rigg Neighborhood Center (MRNC) for childcare help and received the employment support she needed to succeed.

-Trisha Smith is a young mother who came to Mary Rigg Neighborhood Center (MRNC) to originally receive help with child-care for her young sons and in turn was provided additional support in the form of Employment and Financial Coaching to make dramatic changes in her life.
+Trisha is a young mother who came to Mary Rigg Neighborhood Center (MRNC) to originally receive help with child-care for her young sons and in turn was provided additional support in the form of Employment and Financial Coaching to make dramatic changes in her life.

 She was working part time, unable to maintain long-term employment, when the Youth Program Coordinator, Madison Eckert, BSW, referred Trisha to the Employment Services and Employment Coaches we have available at MRNC.

 This was the first encounter that Trisha had with her now Employment Coach, Meaghan Owens, BSW.
 She enrolled in the Bridges to Career Opportunities Program (BCO) in December of 2019 and said that her immediate goal to was to find some vocational training classes in the Healthcare Field so that she could get a better job, making more money, and help provide for her family.

 The first thing that Trisha needed to do was enroll in the BCO Program and she made sure to complete all necessary steps.
 She compiled all required documentation for her file, completed her Bridge Application, attended a three-day long Job Readiness Course hosted virtually by MRNC Employment Services Staff in September of 2020, and passed her TABE test to show proficiency in math and reading.
 Now she was ready to find classes and begin training.